kevintruong/til/Pthreads, Part 2: Usage in Practice.md

 Yes!
 No- isolation!
 As threads live inside the same process, one thread has access to the same virtual memory as the other threads.
 A single thread can terminate the entire process (e.g. by trying to read address zero).

 ## Can you fork a process with multiple threads?
 Yes!
-However the child process only has a single thread (which is a clone of the thread that called `fork`
+However the child process only has a single thread (which is a clone of the thread that called `fork`.
+We can see this as a simple example, where the background threads never print out a second message in the child process.

 ```C
 #include <pthread.h>